Kundai10/AISummative/README.md

 # AISummative
-To run the web_app.py file in your local host; run the command streamlite run web_app.py in your terminal.
+To run the web_app.py file in your local host
+Install the packages that are in the requirements.txt file run the command streamlite run web_app.py in your terminal.
+The local host should open automatically displaying the web app

 Link to the web app